Michael Gilkes (footballer): Later career

 Gilkes was head coach of Southern League Division One South & West side Hungerford Town until November 2012, when he was appointed assistant manager at Conference South side Basingstoke Town.
 In November 2015, Gilkes was appointed first team manager for the remainder of the 2015–16 season, after Jason Bristow agreed to step down from the position, with Basingstoke Town at the bottom of the Conference South.
 Gilkes was sacked as Basingstoke manager in March 2016 and took a role at the Reading FC Academy.
 On 1 September 2017, Gilkes was promoted to first team coach at Reading, and on 19 February 2022 he was appointed interim team manager, alongside Paul Ince.

+In May 2022, Gilkes reverted to his role as the Academy Manager following the full-time appointment of Ince and his own coaching team.